Dolphiq/craft-plugin-redirect/README.md

 The plugin also registers and shows the last hit date and hit count per visited redirect.

+## Requirements
+* Craft 3.0 (beta 18)+
+* PHP 7.0+

 ## Installation

-To Redirect, follow these steps:
+To install the plugin, follow these instructions.

-1. Install with Composer via `composer require dolphiq/redirect` from your project folder
-2. Install plugin in the Craft Control Panel under Settings > Plugins
+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require dolphiq/redirect

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Redirect plugin.

-3. The redirect plugin will be visible in the settings view on in the plugins section
+4. The redirect plugin will be visible in the settings view on in the plugins section

-Redirect plugin works on Craft 3.x.

-## Redirect plugin

 ## Using the Redirect plugin